 2 Tbsp.
 Wasabi

-1 Tbsp. grated ginger (powdered if you’re NOT using
+1 Tbsp. grated ginger (powdered if you’re NOT using a food processor)

 You can check out Jen’s recipe for the perfect tuna burger here.